-I am working on updating my flickr photostream albums, including “all things holding” and will be revisiting posts on this topic over the next few weeks, possibly adding edits.
+I am working on updating my Flickr photostream albums, including “all things holding” and will be revisiting posts on this topic over the next few weeks, possibly adding edits.

 There are times in knitting when math becomes a necessity.
 With online libraries, tools, and fairly intuitive software, drafting angles and shapes is now much easier.
-I will be teaching a class that includes miters and spirals at a seminar next month, leading me to revisiting the topic.
-Most published pattern instructions will give starting carriage locations, but shapes may be constructed counter clockwise or clockwise depending on preference.
-With understanding of how the shapes are formed and stacked, they may in turn be automated (depending on their size and the type of km) using the slip stitch setting.
+I will be teaching a class that includes miters and spirals at a seminar next month, leading me to revisit the topic.
+Most published pattern instructions will give starting carriage locations, but shapes may be constructed counterclockwise or clockwise depending on preference.
+With an understanding of how the shapes are formed and stacked, they may in turn be automated (depending on their size and the type of km) using the slip stitch setting.
 Stitches that are to be knit on each row are programmed as pixels, black squares, or punched holes.

-Miter shaping may occur on side or in center of each triangular shape; a minimum of 2 knit rows usually occur at designated spots.
+Miter shaping may occur on the side or in the center of each triangular shape; a minimum of 2 knit rows usually occur at designated spots.
 Adding more knit rows and playing with angles of triangles will create ruffling effects, other angular shapes, pleats, and more.
-I have returned to using Mac Numbers, their shapes and charts to generate most of the images below.
+I have returned to using Mac Numbers, their shapes, and charts to generate most of the images below.
 Here the colored areas represent knit stitches, white negative (white) spaces stitches in hold.
-Red lines represent all knit row(s)/ spots for seaming at top and bottom of sequences.
+Red lines represent all knit row(s)/ spots for seaming at the top and bottom of sequences.
 Seaming is easiest when done by joining all knit rows.
-Stitches are always brought into hold opposite the carriage side, returned to work on carriage side.
+Stitches are always brought into hold opposite the carriage side, returned to work on the carriage side.
 In shaping guide, COL= carriage on left, COR= carriage on right.

 knitting each segment